 They noted that Princeton was late to become involved in minstrelsy, but that similar entertainment was popular at rival institutions:

 The enthusiastic reception which College audiences everywhere else have always given to their minstrel troupes, should encourage them to go ahead with their plan.
 They need have no fear about the support of the College.

 Although few records remain to give details of what Princeton’s early minstrel shows may have been like, the genre itself has enough common themes to allow us to speculate.
-Often, white performers in blackface parodied southern slaves; at other times, they mockingly portrayed free blacks living in northern cities.
+Often, white performers in blackface parodied southern slaves; at other times, they mockingly portrayed free Black people living in northern cities.
 These shows were a way for white Americans to express their political views through entertainment.
 As scholar Rachel Sussman has written, minstrel shows were a way for whites to “ignore the pressing issues of race, believing that the reality of slavery was as it was portrayed on the minstrel stage.”

-Minstrel shows drew on an imagined black culture rather than reality.
-Performers portrayed their black characters as lazy, stupid, and vain.
-White actors and audiences viewing African Americans through this lens could avoid confronting the true injustice of slavery or Jim Crow laws, assuring themselves of their superiority over black Americans.
+Minstrel shows drew on an imagined Black culture rather than reality.
+Performers portrayed their Black characters as lazy, stupid, and vain.
+White actors and audiences viewing African Americans through this lens could avoid confronting the true injustice of slavery or Jim Crow laws, assuring themselves of their superiority over Black Americans.
 We have no reason to believe Princeton’s minstrel shows diverged from these themes.

 Though minstrel shows declined in popularity nationwide after the early 20th century, they lived on at college campuses, including Princeton.
 In 1949, the New York Times called the Triangle Club’s production of “All in Favor” a “faithful imitation of the old-time minstrel show.”

 Photograph of Princeton students in blackface during the Triangle Club's performance of "All in Favor," which the New York Times called "a faithful imitation of the old-time minstrel show."